gavrprog/citation_random/README.md

-This project created for executinf a tast case.

-This application get by API random citation by pressing a button

 # Simple NEXTjs app that displays rendom citations

 This simpl website shows a random citation by pressing the button "NEW CITATION".
 Eech new citation is got throught API.
 In additional in the website footr is placed a visitiors counter that shows new visitors and visitors which visit the site again.
 In this project is used [NEXTjs](https://nextjs.org/docs) with [Teilwind](https://tailwindcss.com/docs/installation) and [Prisma](https://www.prisma.io/docs/guides) using a [SQLite](https://www.sqlite.org/docs.html) database.
 You can find the database file with some dummy data at [`./prisma/dev.db`](./prisma/dev.db).
 Like a store space for marking a new/old visitor is used the Local Storage.